Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled The Hands That Move. Please enjoy.

 By whom, I am not sure.

-I was exploring the outskirts of the Snoquaximish National Park, far outside where visitors are typically permitted in the deepest, darkest parts of the forests when I was assailed by several men in gray hoods with a black fanged creature inscribed on the back.
-They bounded my hands and blindfolded me before throwing me into the back of what I assume was a van.
+I was exploring the outskirts of the Snoquaximish National Park, far outside where visitors are typically permitted.
+That is, in the deepest, darkest parts of the forests.
+That is when I was assailed by several men in gray hooded robes with a black fanged creature inscribed on their garments’ backs.
+They quickly piled on top of me and subdued me.
+Then they bounded my hands and blindfolded me and threw me onto the back of what I assume was a van.

-A sympathetic guard snuck in several sheets of papers and a pencil that I’ve worn down to a nub writing this tale.
+A sympathetic guard snuck in several sheets of paper and a pencil that I’ve currently worn down to a nub writing this account.
 I told him I wanted to write letters to my family.
 He warned me there was no point as even doing that much was punishable by death if he was caught.
-Sending them was completely out of the question.
-I told him that it would help keep my sanity.
-He was young and naïve, way too kind to be associating with such animals.
+Sending them, then, was completely out of the question.
+I retorted that it would help keep my sanity.
+He was young and naïve, way too kind to be associating with the monsters that trapped me here.
 Perhaps he did not know the true nature of the cult until it was too late.

 Tele k’oh roh dae lae mont

 Ch’I kai loh no te rae lont

 Moto tae qap oae hee tee ka roe

 Ga’e re bo d’oh ber ae nae soe